slalombuild/terraform-atmos-accelerator/docs/Atmos-getting-started.md

 ## Example: a stack defintiion

-This is for deploying Terraform-defined IaC resources in the `test` environment in the `us-west-2` AWS region for a customer named `bcas`:
+This is for deploying Terraform-defined IaC resources in the `test` environment in the `us-west-2` AWS region for a customer named `accelerator`:
   ```yaml
   import: # Any other stack files to import and combine with this one
     - test/_defaults